liupeirong/MLOpsManufacturing/docs/architecture/Data_caching_lineage.md

 ### Step 2 - Populate and update data cache

-`overwrite` option of azcopy is set to `ifSourceNewer` which make the process a lot faster if files in the cache are not older than ones in the source datastore.
+`overwrite` option of AzCopy is set to `ifSourceNewer` which make the process a lot faster if files in the cache are not older than ones in the source datastore.

 ```bash
 azcopy cp "{source_datastore_url}/{source_datastore_data_path}/*" "{cache_datastore_url}/{cache_datastore_data_path}"